 The forest is mostly comprised of white and red pine, all of plantation or old-field origin and as a result of hurricane blowdowns.
 The soils of the Assabet river valley are of glacial sandy outwash origin and promote a coniferous ecosystem typical of the region.
 This forest is utilized as pallet for young foresters at Yale to hone their skills in the management of conifer and mixwood ecosystems.
 The area is also serves as a home for collaborative research within Yale and neighboring academic institutions.

 The Bowen Forest encompasses 462 acres (184 hectares) in the town of Mt.
-Holly, in Windsor County, Vermont.
+Holly, in Rutland County, Vermont.
 The Bowen Forest was given to the School in 1924.
 Edward and Elma Bowen donated the Bowen Forest in memory of their son Joseph Brown Bowen.
 Joseph Bowen was a graduate of the Forestry School (Master of Forestry, 1917) and died in service during World War I.

 Most of the forest is dominated by northern hardwoods (beech, sugar maple, yellow birch), but there are some areas of spruce and fir.

 Crowell Ravine is 75 acres (31 hectares) in the town Duxbury, in Washington County, Vermont.
 Robert Crowell donated this tract in December 1983.
 It is a northern hardwood forest that is recovering from unsustainable timber harvesting that occurred in the mid-1900s.
 The land surrounds a steep ravine with water cascades at the bottom and does not receive active timber management due to its sensitive ecological features.